Menu

 The application process for life insurance can vary depending on the company, but some general steps are typically followed.

-Once you select a life insurance policy, you must complete an application form.
+You must complete an application form once you select a life insurance policy.
 This form will ask about your medical history and current health status.

 HIV-positive applicants will undergo a medical exam, which may include tests to determine the current CD4 count and viral load.